panzi/verify-ehc/README.md

 For tests:

-* Self-Test: 24 hours (though self-tests don't get an EHC)
+* Self-Test: 24 hours (though as far as I know self-tests don't get an EHC)
 * Antigen-Tests: 48 hours
 * PCR-Tests: 72 hours